intake/intake-stac/docs/source/tutorial.rst

 Tutorial
 ========

-Intake-stac provides is pretty simple.
-It provides a thin interface that combines `sat-stac` and Intake.
+Intake-stac simply provides a thin interface that combines `sat-stac` and Intake.
 It's basic usage is shown below:

 To begin, import intake: